 In my functional medicine clinic, I often see women dealing with many different hormone imbalances.
 Next to thyroid hormone issues, reproductive health and sex hormones are some of the biggest hormone issues that I see many women deal with—along with the life-altering, sometimes debilitating symptoms that go along with them.

 There are many underlying causes of hormone imbalances including:

-In America, between 8 and 20 percent of women are affected by polycystic ovary syndrome (more commonly referred to as PCOS), making it one of the most common endocrine disorders among women of childbearing age—and one of the biggest contributors to infertility.
+In America, between 8 and 20 percent of women are affected by polycystic ovary syndrome (more commonly referred to as PCOS), making it one of the most common endocrine disorders among women of childbearing age—and one of the biggest contributors to fertility struggles.
 It is characterized by an overload of male hormones, known as androgens.
 Insulin resistance is also associated with PCOS since it is believed that high insulin levels can increase androgen production and vice versa.
 It’s this excess androgen that can throw off regular female body functions, including the menstrual cycle.

 In order to be diagnosed with PCOS, you must display two out of these three main symptoms: